top of page

 What Other Users Are Saying

 The rave reviews speak volumes about the TYR DropZero's performance and appeal.
 Users commend the snug fit, comfort, and the ability to feel the ground beneath their feet.
-The adjustable stability straps and wide toe box have garnered praise for providing support without compromising natural movement.
-But how do they actually compare?

 We tested out the TYR DropZero Barefoot Trainer over a month of a variety of different strength, conditioning, functional training and outdoor exercises to give you a honest review.